giorno/slipstick/README.md

 make
 ```

+Size scale for PDF printing: 99.6% (use Adobe Reader)

 PDF export will fail if prerequisite applications are not installed.
 Exported PDF's are put in directory `build` (created in the process).